SHUT DOWN

 The nature action day was made possible by the mediation and support of the Association of Germans Naturparke e.
 V., as well as through the financial participation of the company Kaufland, who have set themselves the goal of offering school classes with a high proportion of children from socially disadvantaged families a nature experience trip to a neighboring Naturpark to enable, as these children often have few opportunities for nature experience.
 The nature action day was organized by the Naturpark Hohe Mark e.
 V.

-Get your dose of nature in your inbox
+Get your portion of nature in your inbox

-With our newsletter you are always up to date and well informed about Events, news and leisure activities – by email.
+With our newsletter you will always stay up to date and well informed about Events, news and leisure activities – by email.

 We are happy to be there for you.